dr-vishakha-gupta/portfolio/README.md

 ## 👩‍💻 About Me
-Welcome to my portfolio!
-I am **Dr. Vishakha Gupta**, a senior analyst specializing in **data-driven decision-making, machine learning, NLP, and business intelligence**.
-My expertise lies in **bridging technology, analytics, and strategy** to uncover insights that drive **business objectives and impact**.
+I am Dr. Vishakha Gupta, a Senior Analyst with expertise in data science, machine learning, NLP, and business intelligence.
+I specialize in leveraging data-driven insights to drive strategic decision-making and optimize business outcomes.
+My work focuses on bridging technology, advanced analytics, and business strategy to deliver impactful solutions across various industries.

+With a strong foundation in statistical modeling, predictive analytics, and data visualization, I transform complex data into meaningful insights that inform business growth, operational efficiency, and customer engagement.
 ---

 ## 🚀 **Featured Projects**